• American flag flying

 Curricular practical training is defined to be alternative work/study, internship, cooperative education or any other type of required internship or practicum that is offered by sponsoring employers through cooperative agreements with the school.
 8 CFR 214.2(f)(10)(i)

-Students must obtain authorization from a Designation School Official (DSO) in the office of International Student Services and the academic department to participate in CPT.
+Students must obtain authorization from a Designated School Official (DSO) in the office of International Student Services and the academic department to participate in CPT.
 CPT approval is required on the Form I-20 before beginning the training.
 Engaging in unauthorized off-campus training is a violation of F-1 student status.

 Toggle Section